Published By Faith Stewart at February 10th, 2020

 It is easiest to start at the beginning.
 Believe it or not, business fundability actually starts with how your business is set up.

 These are the things that lenders consider, either directly or indirectly, in relation to how your business is set up.
 They all work together to build the credibility and legitimacy of your business.
+Things like your business:

 This is what most business owners think about when it comes to business fundability.
 That is the credit report, much like your consumer credit report, that details the credit history of your business.
 It is a tool to help lenders determine how credit worthy your business is.